Edge cloud computing explained

 Tamper resistant.
 Because edge computing devices are often used in far-flung locations where they cannot be consistently monitored, they must be built to be kept secure from theft, vandalism, and unauthorized physical access.

-Cloud vs. edge vs. fog computing
+Cloud computing vs. edge computing vs. fog computing

-Edge and fog computing are intermediary computing technologies that help move the data collected by IoT devices at remote locations to a company's cloud.
+Edge computing and fog computing are intermediary computing technologies that help move the data collected by IoT devices at remote locations to a company's cloud.
 Let's explore how edge computing differs from fog computing and cloud computing, and how the three work together:

 Cloud computing enables companies to store, process, and otherwise work with their data on remote servers that are hosted over the internet.
 Commercial cloud computing providers like Microsoft Azure offer digital computing platforms and collections of services that companies can use to reduce or eliminate their physical IT infrastructure and the associated costs.
 Cloud computing also enables organizations to deliver secure remote work capabilities to their people, more easily scale their data and apps, and take advantage of IoT.